-During this 45 minute – 1-hour lesson students will begin to understand what a watershed is and why it is important to protect the land surrounding various bodies of water.
+During this 45-minute to one-hour lesson, students will begin to understand what a watershed is and why it is important to protect the land surrounding various bodies of water.
 Through this lesson, students will gain knowledge about nature’s ability to protect water sources and the negative impact common human actions can have on water.
-Each classroom will get a Habits Affect Habitats Poster.
+Each classroom will get a Habits Affect Habitats poster.

 Through a discussion about systems, students will learn how water moves through the built environment.
-This 1-hour classroom lesson will get students to think about the systems in place to get water from its source to their homes and then how that water is treated so it is safe to return to rivers and streams.
+This one-hour classroom lesson will get students thinking about the systems in place to get water from its source to their homes, and then how that water is treated so it is safe to return to rivers and streams.
 Each classroom will get a WSSC System Map.

 Ever wonder what life was like in Prince George’s and Montgomery counties 100 years ago?
 This 45-minute presentation will help students explore that topic along with how national events and policies can affect local development.
-After the presentation students will not only have a better understanding of the role a water utility plays in protecting public health in a community but how it can serve as a catalyst for growth and development.
+After the presentation, students will not only have a better understanding of the role a water utility plays in protecting public health, but also how it can serve as a catalyst for growth and development.

 This field trip takes place along WSSC’s watershed property and can include a tour of a WSSC reservoir with a description of how our reservoir system works to provide drinking water for 1/3 of our customers.
 This program includes a discussion of local fish and wildlife as well as activities focused on the importance of source water protection.
 Trips last 1 to 2 hours depending on group size.

 Join our plant operators as you dive into the process wastewater takes after it goes down the drain and before it is returned to local waterways.
-Tours are offered Tuesday through Thursday, from 9 a.m. to 1 p.m. at the Western Branch and Parkway facilities.
-Tours of our Seneca Plant occur on Wednesdays from 7 a.m. to 1 p.m.
-Note that this is a walking tour that lasts 1.5 to 2 hours and is best for mature audiences and groups between 10 and 25 participants.
+Tours are offered Tuesday through Thursday, from 9 a.m. to 1 p.m., at the Western Branch and Parkway facilities.
+Tours of our Seneca Plant occur on Wednesdays, from 7 a.m. to 1 p.m.
 Tours are not offered between December 1 and March 15.

-During this simulated laboratory, students create and treat wastewater providing them with a snapshot of the day in the life of a wastewater treatment plant operator.
-Students finish out the day touring the wastewater treatment plant.
+During this simulated laboratory, students create and treat wastewater providing them with a snapshot of a day in the life of a water resource recovery facility operator.
+Students finish out the day touring the water resource recovery facility/facility.
 The program highlights the importance of math and science in today’s careers.
-Note that due to limited capacity this program is offered as a lottery system.
+Due to limited capacity this program is offered as a lottery system.